ANALYZE – Analytics Platforms

 Airtable

-If Microsoft Excel and other spreadsheet software are not enough for you, try Airtable.
-Because of the software’s ability to promote easy collaboration, it is used worldwide by all businesses whether big or small.
+If Microsoft Excel and other spreadsheet software are insufficient, try Airtable.
+Because of the software’s ability to promote easy collaboration, it is used worldwide by all businesses, big or small.

 Because of SQL scripting, people tend to avoid databases.
 Airtable is different because it makes database management straightforward.

 One of the most powerful features of Airtable is that it can create relationships between tables and link them.
 Airtable also gives you the benefit of placing images on your platform.
-Building a table is quick or if you already have data, you can just upload them.
+Building a table is quick; if you already have data, you can upload them.

 Airtable is commonly used for blogging, CRM, project management, and marketing.
-If you want to enjoy its full functionalities, you might have to subscribe to its premium plan.
+You might have to subscribe to its premium plan to enjoy its full functionalities.

 Click here to see our full Airtable review.